RCameron93/FehlerFabrik/README.md

 * sort out planck messy panel
 * fix mismatched dots on panels for snap knobs
 * why is only one "plus" on the arpanet panel showing?
-* add labels to all parameters on all modules